ringosham/Osz-Song-Exporter/README.md

 #Osu!
 Exporter
 A simple utility for exporting all songs from your osu! library

+Do not use this program for distributing songs illegally.
+I, the creator of this program, am not responsible for such actions performed by the user of the program.
 ##Features
 * Proper file renaming
 * Adding MP3 tags based on beatmap info